 Time/availability: Volunteers need to be able to help in-person.
 Days and times vary depending on the event or need.

 - Medical volunteers: WCHD is not allowing individuals with a recently expired license to vaccinate.
-WCHD is currently allowing Medical Doctors (including residents), Nurses (RNs and NPs), Paramedics, Pharmacists (vaccinating) and Physician Assistants with active licenses to vaccinate.
+WCHD is currently allowing Medical Doctors (including residents), Nurses (RNs and NPs), Paramedics, Pharmacists (vaccinating) and Physician Assistants with active Michigan licenses to vaccinate.
 Medical volunteers can volunteer for medical and non-medical positions.

 My license is no longer active.
 Can I still volunteer?
 Yes!
 If your license is no longer active, then you will be a non-medical volunteer.

 I can’t volunteer now, but want to in the future.
 Is that possible?
 WCHD is not currently looking for new volunteers.
 Please complete the Volunteer Interest Survey to be contacted if we need additional volunteers.

 - Information on getting vaccinated is available on our COVID-19 Vaccination page.